-Throughout the MNC, there are references to physician extenders.
-Physician extenders are clinicians who support physicians.
+Physician extenders: These are clinicians who support physicians.
 They are supervised by the licensed MD.
-These provider types vary from state to state, so it is difficult to define precisely which type of clinician would be acceptable to engage in these supportive roles.
-Typical physician extenders include physician assistants (PA), Advance Practice RNs (APRN), and Clinical Nurse Specialists (CNS).
+These provider types vary from state to state depending on applicable state law.
+Typical physician extenders may include physician assistants (PA), Advance Practice RNs (APRN), and Clinical Nurse Specialists (CNS).
 New Directions approves the use of physician extenders only when consistent with current state regulation and law.
 The approval of a physician extender to provide service does not guarantee that New Directions will credential these individuals for in-network status.
 A clinician who wishes to be in-network must be licensed for independent practice, and meet current network standards and qualifications.